JJukE/mydocker/README.md

 - PORT_SSH: Port number of the SSH (22)
 - PORT_JUP: The first port number of the jupyter (8888)
 - PORT_JUP_: The second port number of the jupyter (8889)
-- IMAGE_NAME: Name of the image
+- IMG_NAME: Name of the image